IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/03_igDataChart_Series_Highlighting.md

 ### <a id="event-example"></a>Example

-The following example shows using the `assigningCategoryStyle` event to change the highlighting feature to fade non highlighting columns instead of changing the highlighting column.
+The following example shows the usage of the `assigningCategoryStyle` event to change the highlighting feature to fade non highlighting columns instead of changing the highlighting column.

 <div class="embed-sample">
    [Custom Series Highlighting](%%SamplesEmbedUrl%%/data-chart/custom-series-highlighting)